What is IPN?

 – Who address any problems or conflicts in their work.

-The group seeks to establish the quality of its members’ work through continuing, personal ongoing interaction.
-This is consistent with our belief that this most effectively facilitates authentic practice.
+The group seeks to establish the quality of its members’ work through continual, personal ongoing interaction.
+This is consistent with our belief that this most effectively facilitates accountable best practice.

-A member group is required to have formed cross-links with two other groups.
-The link groups observe, support and challenge the process of the group and this goes both ways.
+A member group is expected to have formed cross-links with two other groups.
+The role of the link groups is to observe, support and challenge the group process of their link group; this goes both ways.
 Thus the process of peer support and challenge is widened and deepened.

 Why might I want to take part in IPN?

-If you are interested in a form of civic accountability sustained and co-created with peers in ways that matches your ethical commitment to client welfare.
+If you are interested in a form of active accountability sustained and co-created with peers in ways that matches your ethical commitment to client welfare.

-• a community of other practitioners with whom you could share the delights and difficulties of your work with clients
+• with whom you could share the delights and difficulties of your work with clients

-• a practitioner community devoted to sustaining the values and commitment to ethical practice that you value, along with keeping you open to challenge from peers
+• devoted to sustaining the values and commitment to ethical practice that you value, along with keeping you open to challenge and growth from peers